 - Federal and State funding There continues to be an effort to seek federal and state funds for projects such as school rehabilitations, road and dam repairs, emergency mitigation projects, and economic development projects.
-Springfield has received considerable funding from: - o Federal Emergency Management Agency (FEMA) - o Massachusetts School Building Authority (MSBA) - o Housing and US Department of Urban Development (HUD) - o Massachusetts Emergency Management Agency (MEMA) - Federal Transportation and Highway departments (FHWA) - Federal, State, and Private Grants -There continues to be an effort to seek grants for projects such as park rehabilitation, first responder equipment, the repair of dams, the rehabilitation of roads, and energy efficiency projects.
+Springfield has received considerable funding from: - o Federal Emergency Management Agency (FEMA) - o Massachusetts School Building Authority (MSBA) - o Housing and US Department of Urban Development (HUD) - o Massachusetts Emergency Management Agency (MEMA) - o Federal Transportation and Highway departments (FHWA) - Federal, State, and Private Grants -There continues to be an effort to seek grants for projects such as park rehabilitation, first responder equipment, the repair of dams, the rehabilitation of roads, and energy efficiency projects.
 Gaining access to grant funds will require the City to maximize the use of its grants management capabilities. - Strategic use of Pay-As-You-Go (Pay-Go) capital funds The Pay-Go capital account is established by Springfield's financial ordinances.
 The purpose of the Pay-Go account is to fund smaller capital projects through the annual operating budget.
-By financial ordinance, the City is required to fund the Pay-Go account with 1.5% of the local source revenue, which was approximately \$3.5 million for FY19.
-These funds are used strategically to pay for emergency projects, small capital projects, and for projects that do not fulfill debt issuance requirements. - Bond issuances On an annual basis, the City conducts a Debt Affordability Analysis.
-This study monitors the factors that rating agencies and other stakeholders use to evaluate the amount of debt the City has and its ability to afford new debt.
-This study helps City leaders make financially sound decisions about issuing new debt, which is particularly important because the City is legally required to pay for debt service before all other City expenses. - Use of reserves or other one-time funds for certain one-time capital projects.
+By financial ordinance, the City is required to fund the Pay-Go account with 1.5% of the local source revenue, which was approximately \$4.5 million for FY20.
+These funds are used strategically to pay for emergency projects, small capital projects, and for projects that do not fulfill debt issuance requirements.
+Pay-Go funding also allows the City to efficiently meet required grant matches on capital projects, and has given the City the flexibility to access millions in additional grant funds - Bond issuances On an annual basis, the City conducts a Debt Affordability Analysis.
+This study monitors the factors that rating agencies and other stakeholders use to evaluate the amount of debt the City has, as well as its ability to afford new debt.
+This study helps City leaders make financially sound decisions about issuing new debt.
+This is particularly important because the City is legally required to pay for debt service before all other City expenses. - Use of reserves or other one-time funds for certain one-time capital projects.

 - Inventory analysis By regularly taking an inventory of City assets, the City can determine the need to replace pieces of small equipment.
 This also ensures that departments are properly storing and maintaining important tools that are essential for their operations. - Use of unexpended bond proceeds On a continuing basis, the Office of Management and Budget compiles a list of projects funded by bond proceeds in an effort to determine if there are surplus proceeds after any project has been completed.
 When projects are completed, meaning that all tasks are finished and all expenses have been paid, any money left in the bond account is considered an unexpended bond proceed.
 Unexpended bond proceeds are generally the result of changes in the scope of a project, cost savings, or higher than anticipated reimbursements from outside agencies for expenses that were initially deemed "ineligible."

 In FY19, the City used unexpended bond proceeds to fund emergency repairs to Dickinson Street, near the Longmeadow border, following a washout there.
 Surplus bond proceeds were also used to fund improvements to the Cass Street and Carew Street intersection near Mercy Hospital, and the purchase of vehicles for the Fire Department.